Aryan054/About/README.md

 # About
 ### 👋 Hi there!
 I'm Aryan Shyam Rathod

-🎓 Final Year AIML Student at Alard College of Engineering & Management, Pune
-🔍 Passionate about Data Analysis, Machine Learning, and Full-Stack Web Development
+🎓 Graduated From Alard College of Engineering & Management, Pune in Domain of Artificial Intelligence And Machine Learning 🔍 Passionate about Data Analysis, Machine Learning, and Full-Stack Web Development
-📊 Skilled in Python, SQL, Pandas, Power BI, and Django
-🚀 Building real-world AI and data-driven projects to solve problems and learn deeply
+📊 Skilled in Python, SQL, HTMl, CSS, JS, Pandas, Numpy, Matplotlib, Seaborn, Power BI, and Django Framewotk 🚀 Building real-world AI and data-driven projects to solve problems and learn deeply

 ---